gwenwilke/TSAR/Part1-2_Functions_Vectors/_README.md

-This repository contains programming exercises for working with functions in R, based on Chapter 6 of [_Programming Skills for Data Science_](https://programming-for-data-science.github.io/).
+This repository contains programming exercises based on Chapters 6 and 7 of [_Programming Skills for Data Science_](https://programming-for-data-science.github.io/).

-Solutions can be found in the `solution` branch.